dimstav23/GDPRuler/policy_compiler/README.md

 parses the json file and returns a list of arguments to be provided to the controller to setup the user information.
 The output format is
 `user_policy -policy_attribute value ....`.

-[query_analyser.py](./query_analyser.py): takes as an argument a query, analyses its predicates and propagates the query request to the controller with appropriate arguments to perform the necessary checks.
+[query_analyser.py](./query_analyser.py): takes as an argument a query, analyses its predicates and propagates the query request to the KV_interface with appropriate arguments to perform the necessary checks and forward the action to the controller

 [helper.py](./helper.py): contains generic helper functions for the policy compiler

+[KV_interface.py](./KV_interface.py): performs the query multiplexing and contains the handlers for each define KV query type